macdeacon99/terraform-training-jamfpro/support_materials/Section 1/Lesson 1 - Infrastructure/Lesson 1 - Infrastructure.md

 Once you apply this run, the site will be created in the linked Jamf Pro tenant.

-You can see more about Sites on this [Terraform Registry](https://registry.terraform.io/providers/deploymenttheory/jamfpro/latest/docs/resources/site) webpage
+You can see more about Sites on this [Terraform Registry](https://registry.terraform.io/providers/deploymenttheory/jamfpro/latest/docs/resources/site) webpage.

 ### Sites - Exercise 1 - Creating a Site